h15200/notes/database.md

 NoSQL's don't use schemas, so it's not as solid but more flexible.

 THE MORE Acid compliant you make a NoSQL db, the less fast/flexible it will be.

-## key-value store

-The third type after Tables, Documents

-A Key-Value store are stored WITHOUT nesting (as opposed to NoSQL).
-Redis is a prime representative of a key-value system db.

-The data does NOT persist if there is a power outage.
-Sensitive or valuable data is not used in a key-value store.

 ## ACID compliance